janverschelde/PHCpack/src/doc/source/welcome.rst

    homotopy continuation**.
    *AIChE Journal.
 Thermodynamics and Molecular-Scale Phenomena*, 2016.  doi:10.1002/aic.15319

 #.
+J. Song, M. Cheah-Mane, E. Prieto-Araujo, and O. Gomis-Bellmunt:
+   **On the solution of equilibrium points of power systems with penetration of power electronics considering converter limitation**.
+   *IEEE Access*, 9:67143-67153, 2021.

+#.
 Frank Sottile:
    **Real Schubert Calculus: Polynomial systems and a conjecture